behnaaz/constreofy/README.md

-This tool uses constraint satisfaction techniques to compute the formal semantics of a Reo network.
+This tool applies constraint satisfaction techniques to compute the formal semantics of a Reo network.

-In order to run the code you need to have REDUCE Algebra system for solving the constraints and GraphViz to generate the result automata.
+It uses REDUCE Algebra system (https://reduce-algebra.sourceforge.io/) for solving the constraints and GraphViz (https://www.graphviz.org/) to generate the result automata.
 The image below is an example of its output.

 ![Image description](src/main/resources/graph0.png)